artem-korolev/omgjs-secured/README.md

 - add **authentication_url** parameter
 - add api for reducer and saga injectors
 - detect if already wrapped in MuiProvider (Material-UI specific support feature)
-- parametrized way to deal by default.
+- parameterized way to deal by default.
 1) redirect to login page; 2) login form in popup dialog; 3) login form right inside \<Secured> block
 - real examples
 - publish on github :D
 - documentation about how to override default actions
 - documentation about how to use use built in LoginForm/LoginPage on your own route path.
 How to override final actions and so
-- update diagrams to explaining asynchrony in processes inside the module
+- update diagrams to explain how asynchronous works in processes inside the module
 - add support for different authentication providers
-- add support for authirization (different authorizatoin providers?)
+- add support for authorization (different authorizatoin providers?)

 # Activity diagrams

-helps me to understands declarative code
+helps me to understand declarative code

 ## \<Secured />